Project 7: Web CTF

 This project is worth 100 points:

-• 19 points each per flag (five flags)
+• 19 points per flag for the first 4 flags

 Points can be lost for turning in files in incorrect formats (e.g. not UNIX-line break ASCII), failing to follow specified formatting and naming conventions, or encrypting/signing your file using the wrong keys.